 The other is known as Grossmann House (originally Entcliffe) and the two adjoin each other, sharing a communal laundry.

 They were designed by local architect William White to mirror each other and were each commissioned by business partners Samuel Owen and Isaac Beckett, who managed Maitland’s General Store in the 1830’s.

-The houses were built in the early 1870’s and became the site for Maitland Girls’ High School in the 1890’s, then the home for the local art gallery.
+Built in the early 1870’s, the houses became the site for Maitland Girls’ High School in the 1890’s, then the home for the local art gallery.

 They’re now managed by the National Trust.